HeardLibrary/digital-scholarship/computer/backup-mac.md

 ## Overwrite risk

-Although automatic synch sounds great, that introduces another risk: the risk of overwrting a good file with a bad one.
+Although automatic synch sounds great, that introduces another risk: the risk of overwriting a good file with a bad one.
 Let's say that you've been working on a draft of a document for a week and you keep that document in your Dropbox folder.
 For some reason, you don't notice that you deleted a large section of the document and you save the draft with the deleted section.
 Since the synch happens immediately, the good copy in the cloud immediately gets overwritten by the bad copy and you've lost your data.
 (Dropbox actually has a feature for recovering deleted files for some period of time, but that's beyond the scope of this lesson.)

 A solution to this problem is *version control*.
 In version control, you create distinct versions of your document as you work rather than always overwriting eariler versions with the latest version.
 A simple version control system is to create a new version of a file each day that you work on it and append the [ISO 8601 date](https://en.wikipedia.org/wiki/ISO_8601) to the end of the file name.
 Here's an example: